andela/rails-api-practice/README.md

     vendor2.suyas << Suya.create(meat: "liver", spicy: false)
     ```

-    Keep in mind that you need to use the shovel operator when trying to populate the has_many relationship otherwise you'll see this error:
+    Currently we have no data in our database.
+This seed file will allow you to populate your database with fake data.
+This is so we have some data to consume in our API.
+Keep in mind that you need to use the shovel operator when trying to populate the has_many relationship.
+You cannot use the "=" sign.
+Otherwise, you'll see this error:

     ```Bash
      undefined method `each' for #<Suya:0x007f81aea29310>